Sam Smith Just Revealed Hair Transplant Surgery: "It's Been A Touchy Place For Me"

 Advertisement

-Emphasizing the self-care side of skin care and makeup, Smith said they deeply connected with the ritual of caring for yourself by caring for your skin.
+Emphasising the self-care side of skincare and makeup, Smith said they deeply connected with the ritual of caring for yourself by caring for your skin.
 "Every morning, you’re just like 'Hello, I'm gonna look after you.
 You're my friend,'" they said, speaking to their skin directly.
 "We're all flowers, right?
 We're all watering ourselves and keeping ourselves fresh so we can grow tall and strong."

 In terms of the confidence-boosting rituals, Smith revealed that, about two years ago, they underwent hair transplant surgery when their hairline started receding.
 "It’s been a touchy place for me actually," Smith explained.
 "I haven’t actually spoken about this before, so I’m going to speak about it, because I don’t feel like I have anything to hide," they added, explaining that they booked the procedure at the recommendation of their hairdresser.
 "How stunning is it?"
 Smith proudly exclaimed, showing a close-up of their full hairline, clearly happy with the results.
 As far as the rest of their hair-care routine, Smith kept it simple with styling by using a dollop of Shu Uemura finishing cream to add shine and texture.